It’s tough to know what your customers are thinking and feeling.

 Feedback boxes make it easy for you to get feedback without interrupting your visitor’s shopping experience.

-These are a one-question form—placed in a highly visible area on your website.
+Basically, they’re one-question forms placed in a highly visible area on your website.

 While surveys generate the customer feedback you ask for, feedback boxes can bring insights you never expected.

-For example, customers will point out bugs and other problems with their customer experience in a feedback box.
-This alerts you about the problems that would go unaddressed in a survey.
+For example, customers often point out bugs and other problems with their user experience in a feedback box.
+This alerts you about problems that would likely go unaddressed in a more structured survey.

 Here’s a great example from Kissmetrics: they used an open-ended question to ask customers what improvements could be made.

 3. Reaching out directly

 Sometimes, low-tech solutions are better for collecting customer feedback.

 Calling your customers, emailing them, and organizing meetings with them are all great ways of getting feedback in person.
 For this, you can use Whatsapp Business API to communicate and get feedback on the WhatsApp platform effectively.

 In fact, if you’re able to video chat or meet in person, you’ll get more value from the conversation, including verbal and non-verbal cues that you wouldn’t get from a survey.

 4. Checking heatmaps

-Instead of asking your customers directly for feedback, you can look at their actions.
+Instead of asking your customers directly for their feedback, you can look at what their actions are telling you.